donglinchen/text_classification/README.md

 ### Installation <a name="installation"></a>
 You can download anaconda individual edition from https://www.anaconda.com/products/individual, which contains all the useful libraries used by data scientists.
-Another option is to intall the following package use pip package manager. python                    3.8.3 tensorflow                2.2.0 torch                     1.5.1 jupyterlab                2.1.4 pandas                    1.0.4
+Another option is to intall the following packages individually use pip package manager.
+- python                    3.8.3
+- tensorflow                2.2.0
+- torch                     1.5.1
+- jupyterlab                2.1.4
+- pandas                    1.0.4

 ### Project Motivation<a name="motivation"></a>
 Text classification has been widely used in real world business processes like email spam detection, support ticket classification, or content recommendation based on text topics.